leesangmin4533/aaa/README.md

 For environments that require XPath selectors, `crawl/login_structure_xpath.py` performs the same validation and writes `structure/login_structure_xpath.json`.
+The script waits for the XPath elements to appear using `WebDriverWait` before recording them.
 Both files are recreated each run so the automation always uses the latest page structure.

 After logging in, the script loops through multiple heuristic selectors to close any pop‑ups.
 At least two passes are made so sequential pop‑ups are also